EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 create user tickets and can't access tickets created by other users.

-In order to create your first ticket, please use the green "+" button in the lower left part of your window.
+In order to create your first ticket, please use the green "+" button in the lower left part of your screen.

 ![Create ticket button](create-ticket.png)